royyanovski/Data_Mining_Project/README.md

 price, supplier's country, search page No., shipping cost, and condition, seller name, seller feedback score.
 The prices can be found in different currencies, converted by an up-to-date API ('ExchangeRate-API' from 'rapidapi.com').

-* As mentioned, the program stores the data in a pre-defined database, with the following structure:
+* As mentioned, the program stores the data in a pre-defined database (named 'ebay_products'), with the following structure:
 ![ERD](https://github.com/royyanovski/Data_Mining_Project/blob/master/Data%20Mining%20Project.png?raw=true)
 (SQL script for DB creation can also be found in this repo)